elatov/elatov.github.io/_posts/2013-12-23-installing-splunk-freebsd.md

   - mod_proxy
   - Splunk
 ---
-I had an old box laying around that wasn&#8217;t really doing anything.
+I had an old box laying around that wasn't really doing anything.
 It only had 1GB of RAM, but that is good enough for a splunk install.

 ### Splunk